 - Check for injuries.
 Your health is more important than car damages.
 If in doubt, call for an ambulance.

 - Call the police, even if the accident is minor.
 The police report may contain valuable information regarding your potential case.

-- Secure license numbers, makes and models of all cars involved.
+- Secure license numbers make and models of all cars involved.

 - Get information of the other drivers (and witnesses, if any).
 Including name, address, registration, and insurance.
-Try to establish relationship if owner of vehicle, insurance policy holder and driver are different persons.
+Try to establish a relationship if the owner of the vehicle, insurance policyholder and driver are different persons.

 - Attempt to make a rough drawing of the scene and position of vehicles.